New South Wales Consolidated Acts

 (1) The Commission may apply to the Supreme Court for an order forfeiting to,

-and vesting in, the Crown all or any of the interests in property that are, or
+and vesting in, the Crown specified interests, a specified class of interests

-assets forfeiture order if the Court finds it to be more probable than not
+to in subsection (1A) (a) or (b) if the Court finds it to be more probable

-that the person whose suspected serious crime related activity, or serious
+than not that the person whose suspected serious crime related activity, or

-crime related activities, formed the basis of the restraining order was, at
+serious crime related activities, formed the basis of the application for the

 (3)